 What is self-image?

 Self-image is what we believe we are.
-Our beliefs define our self-image.
+They are many labels we put on ourselves.
 Our belief system is formed over time since we were born, by what we learned from or influenced by our parents, families, schools, public media, cultures, religions, society, and our past experiences.
-We think we know our true beliefs, but we don’t.
+We think we know our beliefs, but we don’t.

-The biggest challenge is that most of us never aware of our true beliefs.
+The biggest challenge is that most of us never aware of our beliefs or labels.
 They reside in our subconsciousness.
 For example, we think that we love being rich.
-But our true belief is that we don’t like money and we are afraid of being rich.
+But our belief is that we are under money stress all the time and we are afraid of being rich.
 How come?

-Because all the time we were told that it’s difficult to make money; that money is associated with trouble; that rich people are mean and not happy.
-So we are never aware that our true belief about money keeps us from being rich, no matter how hard we try or think.
+Because all the time we were told that we need money to live better; that money is associated with trouble; that rich people are mean and not happy.
+So we are never aware that our belief about money keeps us from being rich, no matter how hard we try or think.

-We have true beliefs about relationships, wellness, and so on.
-They reside in our subconsciousness which forms our reference frameworks.
+Deep down we believe that a loving relationship cannot stay long; it’s difficult to be healthy and wealthy.
+Those beliefs reside in our subconsciousness which forms our reference frameworks.
 They “tell” us what’s good or bad, right or wrong, possible or impossible.
 When they judge they make it like it’s our own ideas.
-We name our belief system “second-hand self”.

-So our second-hand self runs our life automatically, and most of us live our life unconsciously.
+So the self with all kinds of beliefs runs our life automatically, and most of us live our life unconsciously.
 We don’t understand why things don’t work the way we wish.
-Because we are never aware of the existence of second-hand self.
+Because we are never aware of their existence.